erasmus-chatlearn/pmtutor-content-management/README.md

-# ChatLearn Python Topic Management Tool
+# Erasmus+ ChatLearn PMTutor Content Management Tool Set
-The tool contains a parser for parsing any topic configuration files using the ChatLearn Excel template into a valid JSON object, and a uploader for uploading the parsed JSON to the database.
+The tool set contains scripts for managing content of PMTutor: mainly parsers and uploaders for parsing and uploading Excel configurations of learning topics, case studies, and self-assessment surveys.

-## Software prerequisites
+## Prerequisites
 * Python 3.10
 * Python virtualenv package
+* IBM Cloudant service

 ## For Windows
 ### Create a virtual environment and install requirements